 - 1.4.1 Remove the carpeting, spare wheel and any tools or jack from the luggage area.
 The spare wheel should only be removed if it will not affect the crash performance of the vehicle. - 1.4.2 Ensure that the vehicle's battery is connected, if possible in its standard position.
 Check that the dashboard light for the airbag circuit functions as normal. - 1.4.3 Fit the on-board data acquisition equipment in the boot of the car.
 Also fit any associated cables, cabling boxes and power sources. - 1.4.4 Place weights equivalent to a WorldSID 50th dummy (75kg) in the front driver's seat of the car (with the front seats in their mid-positions). - 1.4.5 In the child restraints to be used for testing, place masses equivalent to Q10 and Q6 child dummies on the second-row driver's side and passenger's side seats respectively (23kg and 36kg).
 If the child restraints are not available at this time then default masses of 7kg for each position should be added to the dummy masses.
-Where the test is to be conducted with the Q10 on the rear seat with no CRS, the default CRS mass for this position shall be 0kg. - 1.4.6 Weigh the front and rear axle weights of the vehicle.
+Where the test is to be conducted with the Q10 on the second-row seat with no CRS, the default CRS mass for this position shall be 0kg. - 1.4.6 Weigh the front and rear axle weights of the vehicle.
 Compare these weights with the reference weight determined in Section 1.2.6. - 1.4.7 The total vehicle mass shall be within 1% of the reference mass.
 Each axle load shall be within the smaller of 5% or 20kg of its respective axle reference load.
 If the vehicle differs from the requirements given in this paragraph, items may be removed or added to the vehicle which has no influence on its structural crash performance.
-The levels of ballast in the fuel tank
+The levels of ballast in the fuel tank (equivalent in mass to 90% capacity of fuel) may also be adjusted to help achieve the desired axle weights.
+Any items added to increase the vehicle weight should be securely attached to the car.

-- (equivalent in mass to 90% capacity of fuel) may also be adjusted to help achieve the desired axle weights.
-Any items added to increase the vehicle weight should be securely attached to the car. - 1.4.8 Repeat Sections 1.4.6 and 1.4.7 until the front and rear axle weights and the total vehicle weight are within the limits set in 1.4.7. - 1.4.9 For fully electric vehicles, if a total vehicle mass within 25kg of the reference mass cannot be achieved, it is acceptable for the total mass to be within 2% of the reference mass.
-A heavier test mass may be used with the agreement of the OEM, the test mass must not be below the minimum value of the specificed tolerances. - 1.4.10 Record the final axle weights in the test details.
+- 1.4.8 Repeat Sections 1.4.6 and 1.4.7 until the front and rear axle weights and the total vehicle weight are within the limits set in 1.4.7. - 1.4.9 For fully electric vehicles, if a total vehicle mass within 25kg of the reference mass cannot be achieved, it is acceptable for the total mass to be within 2% of the reference mass.
+A heavier test mass may be used with the agreement of the OEM, the test mass must not be below the minimum value of the specificed tolerances. - 1.4.10 Record the final axle weights in the test details. - 1.4.11 Mark the centreline of the vehicle on the facia and centre console so that it can be seen from the offboard camera views.